- 1 Careers and jobs for new immigrants to Canada

 Pre-arrival career preparation

 Your career preparation should start before you arrive in Canada.
 There are several pre-arrival agencies that connect you with organizations in Canada that offer pre-arrival and post arrival career services.
-If you are yet to arrive in Canada, please refer to the pre-arrival section of this site, register and participate in a pre-arrival program.
+If you are yet to arrive in Canada, please refer to the pre-arrival section of this page, register and participate in a pre-arrival program.
 It is key to reach out to all the agencies you are referred to and, if you have a spouse, they should also participate in the program.

 When applying to jobs before arrival, simply indicate the date of your arrival in the cover letter.